Sendai traditional chest Sendai tansu

 What is Sendai traditional chest ?

-Sendai Tansu are usually made of Japanese chestnut, cedar, and zelkova wood, and they are renowned for their highly ornamented iron fittings and beautiful urushi (lacquer) coating, which give these furniture pieces a strong and commanding presence.
-The making of Sendai Tansu involves three crafts: carpentry with no nails or screws; lacquerwork to bring out the beauty of the wood grain; and the metal chasing of the intricate designs.
-To complete a single chest of drawers, an average of 100 to 200 metal fittings are made in a variety of shapes with pictorial designs and motifs, such as dragons, lions, or peony, traditional bringers of good luck and fortune.
+Sendai tansu is a type of chest of drawers made in the city of Sendai, Miyagi prefecture.
+Usually they are made of Japanese chestnut, cedar, and zelkova wood, and renowned for their highly ornamented iron fittings and three different types of beautiful Japanese lacquer coating.
+The making of Sendai tansu involves three different craft techniques: carpentry with no nails or screws; lacquerwork to bring out the beauty of the wood grain; and the metal chasing of the intricate designs.
+To complete a single chest of drawers, an average of 100 to 200 metal fittings are made in a variety of shapes with pictorial designs and motifs, such as dragons, lions, or peonies, which are traditional bringers of good luck and fortune.

-Sendai Tansu are commonly thought to originate from the time when Date Masamune, a daimyo in the Warring States period (1467-1568), ordered the building of Aoba Castle, and a master carpenter made doors for the castle.
+Sendai tansu are commonly thought to originate from the time when Masamune DATE, a daimyo in the Sengoku period (1467-1568), ordered the building of Aoba Castle, and the tansu was one of the items the master carpenter made.

-At the end of the Edo Period (1603-1868), samurai in the Sendai domain produced Sendai Tansu to supplement their income and also to store their weaponry, haori (half-coat), kamishimo (ceremonial dress), and valuable documents.
-Therefore, the common size of the early Sendai Tansu, known as yarogata (men’s chests), was about 120 cm wide and 90 cm high, the perfect size for storing such military equipment.
-From the end of the Meiji period (1868-1912) through to the middle of the Taisho period (1912-1926), other articles of furniture came to be made and overall production increased, in part due to exports to Germany and other European countries.
-This was a golden age and the elaborate style of furniture was much appreciated both in Japan and abroad.
-With the coming of World War II, production was temporarily suspended, but in the post-war period craftsmen resumed production and the traditional skills are still much in evidence today.
+At the end of the Edo period (1603-1868), samurai in the Sendai domain produced Sendai tansu to supplement their income and to store their weaponry, haori (half-coat), kamishimo (ceremonial dress), and valuable documents.
+Therefore, the common size of the early Sendai tansu was about 120 cm wide and 90 cm high, the perfect size for storing military equipment.
+From the end of the Meiji period (1868-1912) through to the middle of the Taisho period (1912-1926), other articles of furniture came to be made and overall production increased, in part due to exports first to Germany and then to other European countries.
+The elaborate style of furniture was much appreciated both in Japan and abroad.
+With the coming of World War II, production was stopped, but in the post-war period craftsmen resumed production and the traditional skills are still used today.

 General Production Process

-Trees are felled and cut into logs, which are left to season for 3 to 4 years.
+Trees are cut into logs, which are left to season for three to four years.

-The logs are roughly cut and turned into about 12 cm thick planks and naturally dried for some 15 years in a well-ventilated storage place.
+The logs are cut roughly and turned into planks about 12 centimeters thick (4.7 inches) and naturally dried for some fifteen years in a well-ventilated storage place.

-The naturally dried planks are cut into thinner planks of about 24 mm, and naturally dried indoors for a further 10 years or so.
+After being naturally dried, the planks are cut into thinner planks of about 24 milimeters (0.9 inches) and dried indoors for a further ten or so years.

 - 5. Processing